“We’re so concerned with building the swimming pool that we often forget the water” – Episerver Training

 Questions to Consider

 - Is AI looks at us like a child looks at a parent?
 At first, it just following all the instructions (kind of), but then can get disillusioned by the parent’s imperfections.
-How can we show IT, that we’re not so bad… we’re complex.
+How can we show AI, that we’re not so bad… we’re complex.

 - What is our intuition?
 Our human intelligence?